rhyslwells/Data-Archive/content/standardised/Common Table Expression.md

 ### Recursive CTE

-Recursive CTEs use repeated procedural loops therefore the recursion.
+CTEs can be used in [[Recursive Algorithm]].
 The recursive query calls itself until the query satisfied the condition.
 In a recursive CTE, we should provide a where condition to terminate the recursion.

 A recursive CTE is useful in querying hierarchical data such as organization charts where one employee reports to a manager or multi-level bill of materials when a product consists of many components, and each component itself also consists of many other components.